vlkozl/GitNAV2009/README.md

 Each development represents a new *Project* record in the `Table 50034 Project Header` table.
 Project lines should be populated manually with changed objects.
 Both header and line records will help maintain changes related only to particular task/ticket/project.
 So the changed objects can be exported, imported, delivered and deployed within a certain branch only.

 ### C/AL structure
- - 2 tables: for header and lines for storing Project data
+ - 2 tables: header and lines for storing Project data
  - 3 forms exposing Project data, allowing to run actions related to the project/Git
  - 2 codeunits:
    - 50196 export all objects from database to a folder selected considering license permissions